DSharpPlus/DSharpPlus/docs/articles/commands/custom_context_checks.md

 }
 ```

-This is the attribute that you will apply to the command method.

-## Implementing the Check Method
+## Implementing the context check
 Now we're going to implement the logic which checks if the command is allowed to be executed.
 The `IContextCheck<T>` interface is used to define the check method.
-The `T` is the attribute/parameters that's associated with the command.
-In this case, it's the `DirectMessageUsageAttribute`.
+The `T` is the attribute that was applied to the command.
+In this case, it's the `DirectMessageUsageAttribute`, but it can be any check attribute - if desired, there can be multiple checks for attribute.

+If the check was successful, the method should return `null`.
+If it was unsuccessful, the method should return a string that will then be provided
+to `CommandsExtension.CommandErrored`.

 ```cs
 public class DirectMessageUsageCheck : IContextCheck<DirectMessageUsageAttribute>